yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 This is controlled by the two parameters "one" and "page", respectively, that can be set via the :doc:`neigh_modify command <neigh_modify>`.
-The parameter "one" is the estimate for the number of entries in a single neighbor list.
+The parameter "one" is the estimate for the maximum number of entries in a list of neighbors for a single atom.
 The parameter "page" is the size of the page.
+Before determining the neighbors for the next atom, the neighbor list code checks, if there are "one" entries left in the current page; if not, a new page is allocated.
+The error is triggered when there is not enough space left in the page when adding neighbors.

 The default settings are suitable for most systems.
-They need to be changed when simulating a system with a very high density or when setting a very long cutoff (e.g. :math:`\gtrapprox 15 \AA` with :doc:`units real
-<units>`).
-The value of "page" must be at least 10x the value of "one",
-but 50x or 100x are recommended to avoid wasting memory.
+They need to be changed, for instance, when simulating a system with a very high density or when setting a very long cutoff (e.g. :math:`\gtrapprox 15 \AA` with :doc:`units real <units>`).
+The value of "page" **must** be at least 10x the value of "one", but 50x to 100x are recommended to avoid wasting memory.
 The neighbor list storage is typically the largest amount of RAM required by a LAMMPS calculation.

 Even though the LAMMPS error message recommends to increase the "one" parameter, this may not be the correct solution.
 The neighbor list